ralphmettle/cithara/README.md

 - Docker (planned)
 - GitHub Actions for CI/CD

+---

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit pull requests with clear descriptions and tests where applicable :3

+---

 ## Roadmap / To Be Completed

-- *Core Library:* Add more scale and chord types, refine enharmonic logic, improve documentation.
+- *Core Library:* Add more scale and chord types, refine enharmonic logic, improve documentation, MIDI support.
-- *Backend API:* Expand endpoint coverage, add authentication and rate limiting, implement caching.
+- *Backend API:* Expand endpoint coverage and feature set, add authentication and rate limiting, implement caching.
-- *Frontend:* Build comprehensive UI with more interactive components, better error handling, mobile optimisation, and user onboarding.
+- *Frontend:* Build comprehensive UI with more interactive components, better error handling and display, mobile optimisation, and potential user onboarding for full online Cithara app.
-- *Deployment:* Setup CI/CD pipelines for automatic deployment to Vercel (frontend) and a suitable backend hosting service.
+- *Deployment:* Set up CI/CD for backend and make backend deployment for site interactivity.
-- *CLI Tool: (Planned)* Add a command-line interface for advanced users to interact with the library directly.
+- *CLI Tool: (Planned)* Add a command-line interface for users to interact with the library directly.
 - *Documentation Site:* Develop detailed user and developer documentation, tutorials, and example projects.

+---

 ## License